seblucas/cops/README.md

 # Prerequisites

-1. PHP 5.3, 5.4, 5.5, 5.6, 7 or hhvm with GD image processing, Libxml, Intl, Json & SQLite3 support.
+1. PHP 5.3, 5.4, 5.5, 5.6, 7.X or hhvm with GD image processing, Libxml, Intl, Json & SQLite3 support (PHP 5.6 or later recommended).
 2. A web server with PHP support.
-I only tested with various version of Nginx.
+I tested with various version of Nginx and Apache.
     Other people reported it working with Apache and Cherokee.
 You can also use PHP embedded server (https://github.com/seblucas/cops/wiki/Howto---PhpEmbeddedServer)
 3. The path to a calibre library (metadata.db, format, & cover files).